 Similarly, the NSE Nifty advanced 78.95 points, or 0.84 per cent, to 9,459.85.

 HDFC was the top gainer in the Sensex pack, rallying nearly 5 percent, followed by Bajaj Finance, HDFC Bank, Tech Mahindra, M&M, Reliance Industries and NTPC.

 On the other hand, IndusInd Bank, Axis Bank, Titan, HUL, Asian Paints, and Infosys were among the laggards.

 In the previous session, the BSE barometer settled 371.44 points or 1.17 percent higher at 32,114.52, while the Nifty advanced 98.60 points, or 1.06 percent, to close at 9,380.90.

-Foreign portfolio investors were net sellers in the capital market on Tuesday, as they offloaded equity shares worth Rs 122.15 crore, according to provisional exchange data.
+According to provisional exchange data, foreign portfolio investors were net sellers in the capital market on Tuesday, as they offloaded equity shares worth Rs 122.15 crore.

 Market participants were seen accumulating stocks in anticipation of another stimulus package by the government, traders said.

-Investor sentiment improved on hopes that gradual lifting of global lockdowns would help start economic recovery, they added.
+They added that investor sentiment improved on hopes that gradual lifting of global lockdowns would help start economic recovery.

 Further, markets are also awaiting cues from the US Federal Reserve’s monetary policy decision, scheduled to be announced later in the day.